cliferraren/NY_Citi_Bike_Analytics/README.md

 Our team has been task to create and implement a dashboard as a reporting process to the City officials.

+## Objective:

+Generate regular reports for city officials looking to publicize and improve the city program.

-Pros:
+## Pros:
 1. Implemented a robust infrastructure for collecting data on the program's utilization - Implementation in 2013 of the [New York Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike) Program.
 2. Good data collection - Each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

-Challenges:
+## Challenges:
 1. Build a set of data reports to provide the answers to a number of questions on the program.
 2. Large amount of various data to be collected - largest bike sharing program in the United States.

-Objective:

-Generate regular reports for city officials looking to publicize and improve the city program.

 ## Task